hoanhan101/blockchain-db/README.md

 `/view/block/<int:number>` | View a specific block
 `/view/top/<int:number>/<string:state>` | View top numbers of blocks for a given state

-## How to test
+## Usage

 #### Option 1: With networking.
-- Start `blockchain_db_server.py` as a starting web page.
+- In `src`, start `blockchain_db_server.py` and visit `localhost:5000`
-- Go to `/reset` to create a genesis block.
+- Hit `/reset` endpoint to create a genesis block.
 This endpoints can also be used to drop the database and start over whenever you want to.
-- Mine some blocks at `/mine/<int:number>`
+- Mine some number of blocks at `/mine/<int:number>`
-- Use available `/view` endpoints as mentioned above for visualization.
+- Use available `/view` endpoints as mentioned above for more details.

 #### Option 2: Without networking.
-- Start `blockchain_db_test.py` to create an instance of BlockchainDB to mine some blocks.
+- In `test`, start `blockchain_db_test.py` to create an instance of BlockchainDB to mine some blocks.
 - Execute `reset()` only once when you start to drop the old database and create a genesis block.
-- Comment it out after the second run and try to mine some blocks with the testing script.
+- Comment it out after the second run and try to mine some blocks with the provided testing script.
-- Start `blockchain_db_server.py` to serve as a web page and view the result on the web or just print it using the console.
+- Similar to the first option, start `blockchain_db_server.py` in `src` to serve as a web page and view the result on the web or just print it using the console.

 ## Docker
 - Work in process.
 Having difficulty connecting to mongodb database.

 ## TODO
 - Dockerize everything
 - Introduce networking with multiple nodes.
 For now, it only works with one node, which is the local host.
 - Introduce Wallet
 - Introduct attack.